PsyTeachR/stat-models-v1/docs/05-linear-mixed-effects-intro.md

 :::{.info}

- in this chapter come from the textbook [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by @McElreath_2020, This chapter also borrows extensively from Tristan Mahr's [excellent blog post on partial pooling](https://www.tjmahr.com/plotting-partial-pooling-in-mixed-effects-models/).
+Some ideas in this chapter come from the textbook [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by @McElreath_2020, This chapter also borrows extensively from Tristan Mahr's [excellent blog post on partial pooling](https://www.tjmahr.com/plotting-partial-pooling-in-mixed-effects-models/).

 :::